 Concentrated Cold Brew

 Not all cold brewers are equal.
-The filter sizes and the jar sizes all vary.
-This means each brewer will make a cold brew of different strengths.
-So the level of concentration will vary.
+The filter sizes and jar sizes vary, which means each brewer will make a cold brew of different strengths, so the level of concentration will vary.
 The Penguin makes a cold brew that is more concentrated than the other cold brewers I’ve used.

-Because cold brew is a concentrate, you’ll need to cut it with water.
-How much water is really up to and what you like.
-What I advise doing, whether you use the Penguin or another cold brewer, is after your first brew experiment by mixing water with small samples at varying strengths to determine what tastes best for you.
+Because cold brew is a concentrate, you must cut it with water.
+How much water is really up to you and what you like.
+I advise experimenting with your first brew by mixing water with small samples at varying strengths to determine what tastes best for you, whether you use the Penguin or another cold brewer.
 Once you know your best ratio, you are set.

 Serve and enjoy!